jeremynewlin/MitsubaForMaya/README.md

 4. Download Mitsuba here, and extract it to the same directory from step 1.
 Rename the folder you extracted to "mitsuba".

 5. Open Maya and load "MitsubaForMaya.py" through the normal plug-in load screen.

+6. Open the Render Settings window, and select Mitsuba from the drop down menu.  ****VERY IMPORTANT**** - make sure you click over to the "Mitsuba Common" tab before you render anything.
+There is a problem with the render UI and it will not render unless you do this.

 Usage
 =====